 Best free London museum for: antiquities from all over the world

-There’s two million years of human history around the world here and you can stroll 50 galleries full of treasures.
+There’s two million years of human history around the world in the British Museum and you can stroll 50 galleries full of treasures.
 School groups go straight to the Egyptian mummies, whilst there’s always a crowd around the Rosetta Stone.
-But my favourites are the Anglo-Saxon wonders from Sutton Hoo, the Lewis chessmen and the Parthenon Sculptures from ancient Greece, also known as the controversial Elgin Marbles.
-Find it in leafy Bloomsbury, close to Russell Square.
+But my favourites are the Anglo-Saxon wonders from Sutton Hoo, the Lewis chessmen, and the Parthenon Sculptures from ancient Greece, also known as the controversial Elgin Marbles.
+It’s the most famous free museum in London and you’ll find it in leafy Bloomsbury, close to Russell Square.

 Don’t miss: the glorious glass and steel roof of the Great Court, designed by Foster and Partners.
 It complements the original neo-classical building and together they form the largest covered public square in Europe.

-Best free London museum for: a quiet read
+Best free London museum for: dinosaurs, the history of life on earth

 Tate Modern